MicrosoftDocs/win32/desktop-src/shell/how-to-use-the-file-type-verifier.md

 ---
-Description: 'This topic describes how to use the File Type Verifier that is provided in the Windows 7 SDK.' ms.assetid: '96FCA74B-DEB2-49D1-B670-EBD8BE0783F1'
+Description: This topic describes how to use the File Type Verifier that is provided in the Windows 7 SDK. ms.assetid: 96FCA74B-DEB2-49D1-B670-EBD8BE0783F1
-title: How to Use the File Type Verifier
+title: How to Use the File Type Verifier ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Use the File Type Verifier